marioagostinho/AppointmentManagement/README.md

 <br />

-This project was build with the goal of implementing a simples food inventory by batches.
+This project was build with the goal of design and develop an application that facilitates the management and booking of appointments for support teams.

 <br />